Unity-Technologies/ml-agents/docs/Learning-Environment-Design-Agents.md

 the environment.
 The observations are collected by Sensors attached to the agent GameObject.
 By default, agents come with a `VectorSensor` which allows them to collect floating-point observations into a single array.
-There are additional sensors which can be attached to the agent GameObject which collect their own observations, or modify other observations.
+There are additional sensor components which can be attached to the agent GameObject which collect their own observations, or modify other observations.
 These are:

-* `CameraSensor` - Allows image from `Camera` to be used as observation.
+* `CameraSensorComponent` - Allows image from `Camera` to be used as observation.
-* `RenderTextureSensor` - Allows content of `RenderTexture` to be used as observation.
+* `RenderTextureSensorComponent` - Allows content of `RenderTexture` to be used as observation.
-* `RayCastSensor` - Allows information from set of ray-casts to be used as observation.
+* `RayPerceptionSensorComponent` - Allows information from set of ray-casts to be used as observation.

 ### Vector Observations